 You Miss Out On Work Friendships

-In addition to feeling isolated, working by yourself can cause you to miss out on developing valuable personal relationships with your co-workers.
+In addition to feeling isolated, working by yourself can cause you to miss out on developing or nurturing valuable personal relationships with your co-workers.

 There's No Real Sense of Separation Between Work and the Rest of Your Day